Thorham2021/Website-Conectivity-Checker/README.md

 # Website-Conectivity-Checker

+### OVERVIEW
 It is a python project that will check whether a particular wesbsite is online or not.
-It has a simple, compact and easy to use design...
+It has a simple, compact and easy to use design...<br \>
+It can be run in either dark or light theme...